scriban/scriban/readme.md

 <img align="right" width="160px" height="160px" src="img/scriban.png">

-Scriban is a fast, powerful and lightweight text templating language and engine for .NET, with a compatibility mode for parsing `liquid` templates.
+Scriban is a fast, powerful, safe and lightweight text templating language and engine for .NET, with a compatibility mode for parsing `liquid` templates.

 ```C#
 // Parse a scriban template